 Years ago, design houses began offering diffusion lines, or more modestly priced collections than their signature lines, as a way to reach more consumers' wallets.
 Yves St. Laurent launched Rive Gauche in 1966.
 Prada established Miu Miu in 1993 (since spinning it off into more of a separate sister brand).
 Dolce & Gabbana founded D&G in 1994 (which folded in April 2011), and Marc Jacobs launched Marc by Marc Jacobs in 2001 (and has subsequently shuttered the collection).

-In November 2004, Swedish fast fashion giant H&M offered an exclusive collection with Chanel and Fendi creative director, Karl Lagerfeld.
-The line consisted of thirty pieces, which sold out within an hour at H&M’s New York, Los Angeles, and other large metropolitan stores, prompting H&M to maintain its momentum with subsequent collabs with Lanvin's Alber Elbaz, Maison Martin Margiela, Marni, Stella McCartney, Comme des Garçons, Versace, and Balmain, among other brands.
+In November 2004, H&M offered an exclusive collection with the Chanel and Fendi creative director, consisting of roughly thirty garments and accessories, which sold out within an hour at H&M’s New York, Los Angeles, and other large metropolitan stores, prompting H&M to maintain its momentum with subsequent collabs with Lanvin's Alber Elbaz, Maison Martin Margiela, Marni, Stella McCartney, Comme des Garçons, Versace, and Balmain, among other brands.

-There was, of course, its smash-hit collection with Italian design house, Missoni, and more recently, one that bore the Victoria Beckham brand name.
+These were followed by its smash-hit collection with Italian design house, Missoni, and more recently, one that bore the Victoria Beckham brand name.

 Ten-Plus Years Later

-Some of the takeaways for the parties involved are rather straightforward: Brands benefit from massive amounts of publicity – such as Vogue ads, television commercials, big celebrity-filled parties, over-the-top runway shows, and signs plastered on the walls at Target and on the sides of buses – that these massive big-box companies can provide, and a big pay check, of course in exchange for the mass-market retailer using the brand's name and logo.
+Some of the core takeaways for the parties involved are rather straightforward: brands benefit from massive amounts of publicity – such as Vogue ads, television commercials, big celebrity-filled parties, over-the-top runway shows, and signs plastered on the walls at Target and on the sides of buses – that these massive big-box companies can provide, and a big pay check, of course in exchange for the mass-market retailer using the brand's name and logo.
 Established retailers, such as H&M tend to pay large sums – upwards of $1 million, if the rumors are true – to a creative director or brand to front a collaboration of this nature.

 The mass-market brand has sizable benefits that it stands to gain from such a scenario, as well, including the influx of media impressions and the prospect of tempting both new and existing consumers.
 Taking it a step further, Target, specifically, has used its glossy, big-name collaborations to help achieve its goal of raising the average unit retail prices in its apparel business for both collaboration and non-collaboration garments.

 Maybe more importantly, though, these retailers can use these highly-hyped collab instances, which lure consumers onto their websites and into their stores, to sell them an array of things other than the clothing and accessories at issue.
-(Note: The collaboration products are often priced quite significantly above the spending limits of the average mass-market fashion consumer, even if they are quite a few steps down in price from the brand's usual price tags.
+It is worth noting, after all, that the collaboration products are often priced quite significantly above the typical clothing and accessories offerings of these mass-market retailers, even if they are quite a few steps down in price from the brand's usual price tags.